INFORMATION & RESEARCH

 CANADIAN GOVERNMENT & ABORIGINAL PEOPLES

-Aboriginal Affairs and Northern Development Canada – This government website provides a window into First Nations programs and government services.
-There is also an interesting section on government policy with regard to aboriginals and statistical information.
+Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) and Indigenous Services Canada (ISC) - These government websites provide a window into First Nations programs and government services as well as government policy with regard to aboriginals and statistical information.

 Assembly of First Nations - contains current information on the activities and opinions of the Assembly of First Nations